Posts

 Image

 Oh wow, I nearly overlooked posting about this fabulous narcissus called Jetfire.
 It has wonderfully rich yellow petals and an orange trumpet.
 This year is the first time I have grown them.
 I stuck them all in a single pot, and it has worked out very well, I think.
 Narcissus 'Jetfire' Narcissus 'Jetfire' I'm looking forward to Jetfire reappearing year after year.
 Talking about reappearing, some years ago I planted a few bulbs into the garden borders after they had flowered in pots, and they never really seemed to make an impact but this year, this year they are really starting to showing off here and there!
-Narcissus 'Geranium' 2019 It is highly fragrant and multi-headed.
-Narcissus 'Geranium' This Narcissus below is Ice Follies, new to my garden this year.
-Narcissus 'Ice Follies' Not everything is a success as any gardener, professional or amateur, will tell you.
-Several varieties of Narcissi seem to have disappeared and I may buy mor...
+Narcissus 'Geranium' It is highly fragrant and multi-headed.
+Narcissus 'Geranium' Not everything is a success as any gardener, professional or amateur, will tell you.
+Several varieties of Narcissi seem to have disappeared and I may buy more this autumn because they are so beautiful.
+Narcissus 'Silver Chimes' Narcissus 'Silver C...